-Where installed, heated water circulation systems shall be provided with a circulation pump.
+Where installed, Hheated water circulation systems shall be provided with a circulation pump.
 The system return pipe shall be a dedicated return pipe or a cold-water supply pipe.
 Gravity and thermosyphon circulation systems shall be prohibited.
-Controls for circulating hot water system pumps shall automatically turn off the pump when the water in the circulation loop is at the desired temperature and when there is no demand for hot water.
-The controls shall limit the temperature of the water entering the cold-water piping to not greater than 104°F (40°C).
+Controls for circulating hot water system pumps shall start the pump based on the identification of a demand for hot water within the occupancy.
+The controls shall automatically turn off the pump when the water in the circulation loop is at the desired temperature and when there is no demand for hot water.

+-The controls shall limit the temperature of the water entering the cold--water piping to not greater than 104°F (40°C).